mantrajs/mantra-lint/README.md

 ## Rules

-Here is the list of rules for each types.
+Here is a list of rules for different types of code.
+The name of the rule is the name of the function under `lib/rules/[type]`.

 #### appContext

-* `defaultExportAppContext`

-A function that returns the app context should be exported as default.
+* `defaultExportAppContext`: A function that returns the app context should be exported as default.

 #### containers

-* `exportComposer`

-A composer function should be exported.
+* `exportComposer`: A composer function should be exported.

-* `defaultExportContainer`

-A container should be exported as default.
+* `defaultExportContainer`: A container should be exported as default.

-* `exportMappers`

-If a mapper function is used to compose a component, it should be exported.
+* `exportMappers`: If a mapper function is used to compose a component, it should be exported.

+## Contributor guide

+* Clone this repository and run `npm install`.
+* Write your code under `/lib`.
+* `npm run-script` compile compiles your ES2015 code in `/lib` into `/dist`.
+* `npm test` compiles the code and runs the tests.

 ## License